 Until Kountable came along, ATIC was at risk of losing their business due to a lack of money to fund their purchase orders.

-A friend recommended Angeline to Kountable, whose representatives immediately saw value in what ATIC was doing.
-In a process that was both painless and efficient, Kountable worked with Angeline and with ATIC and provided appropriate funding, structure, and a process that made sense to all parties.
+A friend directed Angeline to Kountable, whose representatives immediately saw value in what ATIC was doing.
+In a process that was both painless and efficient, Kountable worked with Angeline and with ATIC and provided appropriate funding, structure and a process that made sense to all parties.
 This allowed ATIC to complete its various purchase orders but also for the company to grow.
 Angeline’s dual mission to grow her own business and to empower others to grow theirs was back on track.